Myanmar: Military rule (1962–2011)

-In August 2007, an increase in the price of fuel led to the Saffron Revolution led by Buddhist monks that were dealt with harshly by the government.
+In August 2007, an increase in the price of fuel led to the Saffron Revolution led by Buddhist monks, who were dealt with harshly by the government.
 The government cracked down on them on 26 September 2007, with reports of barricades at the Shwedagon Pagoda and monks killed.
-There were also rumours of disagreement within the Burmese armed forces, but none was confirmed.
-The military crackdown against unarmed protesters was widely condemned as part of the international reactions to the Saffron Revolution and led to an increase in economic sanctions against the Burmese Government.
+There were also rumours of disagreement within the Burmese armed forces, but none were confirmed.
+The military crackdown against unarmed protesters was faced with broad condemnation internationally, and led to an increase in economic sanctions against the Burmese Government.

 In May 2008, Cyclone Nargis caused extensive damage in the densely populated rice-farming delta of the Irrawaddy Division.
 It was the worst natural disaster in Burmese history with reports of an estimated 200,000 people dead or missing, damages totalled to 10 billion US dollars, and as many as 1 million were left homeless.
 In the critical days following this disaster, Myanmar's isolationist government was accused of hindering United Nations recovery efforts.
 Humanitarian aid was requested, but concerns about foreign military or intelligence presence in the country delayed the entry of United States military planes delivering medicine, food, and other supplies.

 In early August 2009, a conflict broke out in Shan State in northern Myanmar.
 For several weeks, junta troops fought against ethnic minorities including the Han Chinese, Wa, and Kachin.
 During 8–12 August, the first days of the conflict, as many as 10,000 Burmese civilians fled to Yunnan in neighbouring China.